Most Terms of Service changes don’t come with a loud announcement.

 What if the page has a “Last updated” date?

 Still monitor it.
 “Last updated” lines can change without capturing substantive edits—or the text can change without the date updating reliably.
+Page-level monitoring catches silent edits the date never reflects.

 Can I monitor policies in other languages?